A General Framework for Enhancing Sparsity of Generalized Polynomial Chaos Expansions: Numerical Examples

-In this section, we revisit the five numerical examples in \cite{YangLBL16} with different types of random variables in the systems and with different types of polynomial expansions to approximate the solution.
+In this section, we revisit the five numerical examples in \cite{YangLBL16} with different types of random variables in the systems and various polynomial expansions to approximate the solution.
 By testing the same examples (with different types of random variables), we demonstrate the efficiency of the proposed general framework and we can compare the performance with the special case (Hermite polynomial expansion) in our previous study.
-Specifically, the random variables we consider in this section are uniform random variables $\mathcal{U}[-1,1]^d$ (associated with Legendre polynomials) and Chebyshev random variables with PDF $\rho(\bm x)=\left(\dfrac{1}{\pi\sqrt{1-x^2}}\right)^d$ (associate with Chebyshev polynomials of the first kind).
-For simplicity, we use Chebyshev polynomial to denote Chebyshev polynomial of the first kind.
+Specifically, the random variables considered in this section are uniform random variables $\mathcal{U}[-1,1]^d$ (associated with Legendre polynomials) and Chebyshev random variables with PDF $\rho(\bm x)=\left(\dfrac{1}{\pi\sqrt{1-x^2}}\right)^d$ (associated with Chebyshev polynomials of the first kind, which is denoted as Chebyshev polynomial for simplicity).
 The accuracies of different methods are measured by the relative $L_2$ error: $(\Vert u - u_g\Vert_2)/\Vert u\Vert_2$, where $u_g$ is the Legendre polynomial expansion or Chebyshev polynomial expansion of $u$.
 The integral

-(and $\Vert u-u_g\Vert_2$) is approximated with a high-level sparse grids method which is based on one-dimensional Gauss quadrature and the Smolyak structure \cite{Smolyak63}.
+(and $\Vert u-u_g\Vert_2$) is approximated with a high-level sparse grids method, based on one-dimensional Gaussian quadrature and the Smolyak structure \cite{Smolyak63}.
 The term ``level'' $p$ means that the algebraic accuracy of the sparse grids method is $2p-1$.
 We use $P$ to denote the truncation order, which implies that polynomials up to order $P$ are included in expansion $u_g$.
 Hence, the number of unknowns can be computed as $N=\bigl(\begin{smallmatrix}P+d\\d\end{smallmatrix}\bigr)$.